A Sound Correction

 “Reverend,” she began, removing her gloves, “this will take no more than a moment.
 I’ve brought my decibel chart.”

-He smiled kindly.
-Then—firmly—shut the tower door and slid the bolt.
+He smiled kindly, then shut the tower door and slid the bolt.

 Prudence turned.